PapiLer/Reforestation/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## When do doctors get angry?
+When they run out of patients.